ginschel/slavo_lingo_src/medzukurs_english.md

 "Will you give the dog a tasty bone?"]

 ## Nature
-New Words: [river, through, mountain, valley, forest, grass, flower, rose, to grow (grows), earth, stone, field, oak, moon, to bloom (blooms), tree, to lie (lies), between]
+New Words: [river, through, mountain, valley, forest, grass, flower, rose, to grow, earth, stone, field, oak, moon, to bloom, tree, to lie, between]
 Phrases: ["The river flows through the valley.",
 "The mountain is high.",
 "We are going to the forest.",